 Creating Habitat Where Wildlife Can Thrive

-Degradation and alteration of river and stream habitat are some of most pressing challenges facing salmon, steelhead, and bull trout populations in the upper Yakima River Basin.
-KCT focuses on identifying priority projects that can restore natural processes that in turn create habitat for these species.
+Salmon, steelhead, and bull trout populations in the upper Yakima River Basin face many challenges.
+Degradation and alternation of river and stream habitat is one of the gravest.
+For this reason KCT focuses on identifying priority projects that restore natural processes and create habitat for these species.

-Restoration project areas range from river, floodplain, riparian, wetland, and upland ecosystems.
+Our restoration projects are located in river, floodplain, riparian, wetland, and upland ecosystems.
 They can consist of replanting stream banks with native trees, reconnecting floodplains and side channels, and adding large wood and other in-stream structures to slow water and create “resting” pools.
-Working with neighboring landowners along rivers and streams, KCT’s work can often help decrease flood risk and create added opportunities for wildlife viewing as fish, birds, and elk begin to make use of newly created habitat.

 Creating Connections with Our Lands and Empowering People to Take Action

 Without local community and public support our work is not possible.
-Through outreach and education with local school districts, non-profits, and public events we inform our community and visitors about the diversity and beauty of landscapes in the upper Yakima Basin and their role in its protection and management.
-Because of KCT’s unique history and ability to mobilize resources, our organization is able to meet community and resource needs effectively.
+Through outreach and education we inform our community and visitors about the unique landscapes in the upper Yakima Basin.